-- Business income from outside the U.S.
+- Business income from outside the U.S,

-- Income from business investments
+- Income from business investments,

-- W-2 income (wages) paid to an S corporation owner
+- W-2 income (wages) paid to an S corporation owner,

-- Guaranteed payments to a partner
+- Guaranteed payments to a partner,

 The QBI deduction is only on business income for federal income tax purposes, and it doesn’t include a deduction from self-employment tax.

-Some types of businesses, called Specified Service Trades or Business (SSTB’s) may not be eligible for the entire QBI deduction if the income of the owners is above the limits.
+Some types of businesses, called Specified Service Trades or Business (SSTB’s) may not be eligible for the entire QBI deduction if the income of the owners is above certain limits.
 These SSTB’s include businesses involving the performance of services (think: health, law, accounting, performing arts, consulting, athletics, financial services, investing), in other words, a trade or business founded on the reputation or skill of one or more employees or owners.

 More Information From the IRS